 A radical take on advertising

 Wait, what?
 Doesn’t Brave have an ad blocker?
 What’s this about ads, then?
-Brave is a privacy-focused browser, but it also has a “rewards” system that allows users to opt in and get paid to accept advertisement notifications.
+Brave is a privacy-focused browser, but it also has a “rewards” system which users can opt in and get paid to accept privacy-friendly advertisement notifications.
 Payments come in the form of a cryptocurrency known as the Basic Attention Token, or BAT for short.